This article describes updates being made to the ISO 14971 Standard in the new draft version released for comment in July 2018.

-There is also more detail in the diagram under the phases for: 1) risk analysis, 2) risk control, and 3) production and post-production activities.
+There is also more detail in the diagram under the phases for 1) risk analysis, 2) risk control, and 3) production and post-production activities.

 Three new definitions are introduced in the draft standard: 3.2, benefit; 3.15, reasonably foreseeable misuse; and 3.28, state of the art.
 The section for identification of hazards, Clause 5.4, was reworded and expanded to consider the reasonably foreseeable sequences or combinations of events that can result in a hazardous situation.
-The draft standard now states that your risk management plan must also include a method to evaluate the overall residual risk and the criteria for acceptability of the overall residual risk.
+The draft standard now states that your risk management plan must also include a method to evaluate the overall residual risk and the criteria for the acceptability of the overall residual risk.
 In the section for risk estimation, Clause 5.5, the draft standard states that if the probability of the occurrence of harm cannot be estimated, the possible consequences shall be listed for use in the risk evaluation and risk control.
 The risk control option analysis priorities in section 7.1 are updated to match the new MDR, Regulation (EU) 2017/745, nearly exactly.
-In section 9, risk management reports were changed to risk management review and the clause now requires determining when to conduct subsequent reviews and when to update reports.
+In section 9, risk management reports were changed to risk management review, and the Clause now requires determining when to conduct subsequent reviews and when to update reports.
 This emphasizes the requirement to continuously update risk management documentation with input from production and post-production information.
-This mirrors the emphasis on continuously updating post-market clinical follow-up in Regulation (EU) 2017/745, Annex XIV, Part B, Section 5; and continuously updating clinical evaluations in Regulation (EU) 2017/745, Annex XIV, Part A, Section 1.
+This mirrors the emphasis on continually updating post-market clinical follow-up in Regulation (EU) 2017/745, Annex XIV, Part B, Section 5, and continuously updating clinical evaluations in Regulation (EU) 2017/745, Annex XIV, Part A, Section 1.

 Will ISO 14971:2019 address the 7 Deviations in EN ISO 14971:2012?

 The new MDR, Regulation (EU) 2017/745, revised and clarified the wording of the essential requirements in the MDD.
-The MDR attempts to clarify the requirements for risk management files of CE Marked products, but the MDR remains different from the requirements of ISO 14971.
+The MDR attempts to explain the requirements for risk management files of CE Marked products, but the MDR remains different from the requirements of ISO 14971.
 Unfortunately, because the ISO/DIS 14971 was not intended to change the risk management process of ISO 14971:2007, there will continue to be “deviations” between the MDR and standard.

-Some people have tried use ISO/TR 24971, the risk management guidance, as the official interpretation of how the risk management standard.
+Some people have tried to use ISO/TR 24971, the risk management guidance, as the official interpretation of how the risk management standard.
 However, the guidance is also a product of the TC210 committee, and it does not meet all requirements of the MDD or the MDR.

 Recommendations for your Risk Management Process?